-The extent of native vegetation within the assessment area is estimated to total 98.72 hectares, being that which has been classified and mapped as seven Plant Community Types (PCTs).
-This represents 13.16% of the total assessment area of 750.07 hectares.
+The extent of native vegetation within the assessment area is estimated to total 103.44 hectares which represents 13.8% of the total assessment area of 749.98 hectares.

 The pattern of native vegetation within the assessment area is uneven, being comprised of a large area of intact riparian bushland at the head of the tributaries of Gordon Creek in Garigal National Park to the north east and similar (but smaller) patches of riparian vegetation riparian vegetation in the headwaters of tributaries of the Lane Cove River in Lane Cove National Park.
 In addition, native vegetation occurs in smaller patches more typical of urban vegetation such as on the development site.
 These are made up of street trees, parks and reserves, and trees in large backyards and may also include exotic species.